 Searching for a high-gear baitcasting reel that handles salt and fast inshore species?
 Your search is over, this is the Shimano Chronarch G series.
 Introduced in 2017, it’s a saltwater version of the freshwater reel the Chronarch MGL.
 If you love the performance of the MGL but tend to fish brackish or inshore salt, get this reel.

 MicroModule With X-Ship

 A new feature for the Chronarch G series is the introduction of MicroModule gearing.
-This is a fine tuning for the gear teeth, making finer cuts so that there is more teeth and better contact.
+This is a fine-tuning for the gear teeth, making finer cuts so that there are more teeth and better contact.
 Greater contact transfers more power with a smoother feel.
 An added bonus is the gears are brass which equates to durable performance.

 Shimano matches the brass micro-gears with X-Ship.
 This addition is to further improve gear durability in harsh salt environments.
 Shimano adds double support for the pinion gear.
 This balances the pinion gear under heavy loads when cranking.

 Why do these features makes a big difference for inshore fishing?
 Understand this, more gear contact and high gear ratios means you have the ability to lose a lot less fish.
 In particular when say a speckled trout gets hooked and turns toward you.
 The higher gearing allows you to reel in fast, keep slack out of the line and good bend in the rod.
 Thus, a soft mouth speckled trout can’t wriggle out of the fight.